 - Insert: Only brand new records will be created.
 No updates are allowed.
 For each row in the flat file whose key matches the key of the Onit record, the Action will ignore the record.

 - Update: The Action will only update existing records.
 No creations are allowed.
-For each row in the flat file whose key does not match they key of an existing Onit record, the Action will ignore that row in the flat file.
+For each row in the flat file whose key does not match the key of an existing Onit record, the Action will ignore that row in the flat file.

 - Delete Missing Rows: If a row exists in the Onit App but does not exist in the flat file, the Record will be deleted in Onit.
 As a best practice, we don’t recommend selecting this option, as deleting records may break other Apps/Records in your Onit environment.
 Instead, we recommend changing the Record’s Phase to Closed or Inactive (or something similar) to indicate that it is no longer in use (more on phase changes below).

-Advanced Tip: When this Action finds a row whose values completely matches an existing Record, it will not trigger an update on that Record.
+Advanced Tip: When this Action finds a row whose values completely match an existing Record, it will not trigger an update on that Record.
 Therefore, if you need to run an Action only on Records that have either had their data updated or are newly created after your flat file is processed, you can optimize your secondary Action by pairing it with a Condition to check the time stamp of these Records' last_activity property.

 - CSV to import: The name of the Attachment Field containing the flat file.